valentjn/vscode-ltex/pages/docs/advanced-usage.md

 Finally, please note the following caveats:

 - Similarly to magic comments, LTeX only switches languages for the rest of the file that contains the babel commands.
 There is no inheritance for files that are included, e.g., via `\input` or `\include`.
-This is because LTeX is a file-based checker and has no notion of "LaTeX projects" that comprise multiple TeX files.
+This is because LTeX is a file-based checker and has no notion of “LaTeX projects” that comprise multiple TeX files.
 In particular, `\usepackage[LANGUAGE]{babel}` will not switch languages if your preamble is in a different file than your text.
 In this case, use one of the other supported babel commands.
 - It's not recommended (nor should it be necessary) to use magic comments and babel commands in the same document.

 ## Ignoring False Positives with Regular Expressions

 It's possible to use [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence) to make LTeX ignore false positives based on regular expressions.

 The recommended way of using [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence) is via the `Ignore in this sentence` quick fix.
 This will add a pair consisting of the ID of the LanguageTool rule and the “sentence” to [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence).
-LanguageTool internally splits every document into “sentences”, based on language-dependent rules (usually punctuation).
+LanguageTool internally splits every document into “sentences,” based on language-dependent rules (usually punctuation).

 If you want to ignore sentences based on a general pattern, you can add rule/sentence pairs yourself to [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence).
 The sentence in the pair is a [Java-compatible regular expression](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).